kaltura/clients-generator/sources/java2/README.txt

 == HTTP Proxy Support ==

+The following methods are supported:

-After initialising an object of the `Configuration` class, invoke the below methods: config.setProxy("proxy.host");
+0. After initialising an object of the `Configuration` class, invoke the below methods: config.setProxy("proxy.host");
 config.setProxyPort(int_port);

+1. Set the following Java properties:
+- http_proxy
+- http_proxy_port

+2. Export the following ENV vars:
+- http_proxy
+- http_proxy_port

+=== Order of precedence ===
+- If proxy set on the client object, it will be used, otherwise:
+    - If Java properties are set and are valid, they will be used, otherwise:
+        - If ENV vars are set and are valid, they will be used

 == TESTING THE API CLIENT LIBRARY USING ECLIPSE ==